MQTT is primarily a M2M protocol. It was originally designed for send sensor data from a remote oil field.

 - It is much more efficient to only send changes rather than send data at regular intervals.

 - Combining sensor data doesn’t reduce network traffic but can slightly increase it.
+However current IOT/MQTT dashboards take data normally as JSON encoded data, and it is likely to become standard.

 Related Tutorials and Resources: